amnn/typed-geomlab-report/report.md

 \subsection{Implementation}

 \text{Na\"ive} implementations of this algorithm --- in which types are represented as strings and all operations are performed eagerly --- tend to exhibit poor performance.
-Whilst inference for HM is known to be DEXPTIME-COMPLETE\ \cite{kfoury90mlexptime}, such a worst-case running time can be avoided in all but the pathalogical cases.
+Whilst inference for HM is known to be \textsc{DExpTime-Complete}\ \cite{kfoury90mlexptime}, such a worst-case running time can be avoided in all but the pathalogical cases.
 We use techniques from Oleg Kiselyov's tutorial on the implementation of \textit{OCaml}'s type inference algorithm\ \cite{oleg13ocamltc} to improve the performance of our algorithm in typical cases.

 \subsubsection{Unification}